 Ultimate had also explored other options such as a permanent dues increase, which is what Quintess recently put in place.
 Jim said that a permanent increase in dues was not necessary, particularly once this economic cycle started to turn.
 Another option would be making the club smaller, although Jim didn't feel that would make sense either.

-In 2010 the club has a variety of ways for increasing its cash flow, including"
+In 2010 the club has a variety of ways for increasing its cash flow, including"- new membership sales

 and in reality this list is pretty much the complete list of overall sources at any time, but in the current markets some of these sources, which are the clubs preferred sources, are very hard to access.